-Tharp loves fishing in the late winter and early spring because it is usually your best chance at catching a lot of big fish.
+Tharp loves fishing in the late winter and early spring because it is usually your best chance of catching many big fish.
 Tharp believes that the biggest fish spawn first, and these bigger fish will prepare for the spawn before the smaller fish do.
-This prospect sounds thrilling, but the reality is cold water can make fish difficult to catch.
-“In the late winter and early spring, water temperatures are still very cold.
-Fish are extremely lethargic, and their metabolisms slow down so they eat less often.
+This prospect sounds thrilling, but cold water can make fish challenging to catch.
+“Water temperatures are still very cold in the late winter and early spring.
+As a result, the fish's metabolisms slow down, so they eat less often.
 Fish also don’t expend as much energy during this time, so it can be tough to catch them,” Tharp says.

 You could argue that the fish are sleepy during this time of year.
-Tharp believes a lipless crankbait is the best presentation to wake the fish up with.
-Tharp says, “There’s something about a lipless crankbait that just causes the fish to bite.
-The loud noise they produce, the tight vibrating action, the wobble they have on the fall when you kill the retrieve, the amount of flash they have in the water - all of these things cause these lethargic fish to react and bite when they otherwise wouldn’t.”
+However, Tharp believes a lipless crankbait is the best presentation to wake the fish up with.
+Tharp says, “There’s something about a lipless crankbait that causes the fish to bite.
+The loud noise they produce, the tight vibrating action, the wobble they have on the fall when you kill the retrieve, the amount of flash they have in the water - all these things cause these lethargic fish to react and bite when they otherwise wouldn’t.”

 One of the most popular ways to fish a lipless crankbait is to fish it fast.
-Tharp will cover a lot of water in this period in order to find the fish he’s after.
+Tharp will cover a lot of water in this period to find the fish he’s after.
 His search often starts in the upper reaches of creeks.
 Even though water temperatures are still very cold in late winter and early spring, big fish will still be relating close to spawning areas.
-Ditches, channel swings, points, secondary points, or even an unassuming subtle ledge are all good options if they’re located near spawning bays.
-Tharp quickly fishes these structures, starting closest to the spawning area, working his way backward toward the main lake until he finds the fish.
+Ditches, channel swings, points, secondary points, or even an unassuming subtle ledge are all excellent options if they’re located near spawning bays.
+Tharp quickly fishes these structures, starting closest to the spawning area, and working his way back toward the main lake until he finds the fish.
 He finds structures with grass, stumps, or even shell beds tend to be best.
 Once Tharp gets bit, he will begin to slow down and pick the area apart.

-If you think throwing a lipless crankbait limits you to fishing fast on a flat, you’ve thought wrong.
-While it’s common knowledge that burning a lipless crankbait over a flat with grass or stumps will catch you a lot of fish, you’re really limiting yourself if this is the only way you fish it.
+If you think throwing lipless crankbait limits you to fishing fast on a flat, you’ve thought wrong.
+While it’s common knowledge that burning a lipless crankbait over a flat with grass or stumps will catch a lot of fish, you’re limiting yourself if this is the only way you fish it.

 Tharp doesn’t limit himself to a single color or crankbait size.
 “Matching the hatch is extremely important when fishing a lipless crankbait.
 If I know the fish are eating crawfish, I’ll fish a crawfish-colored crankbait.
 If it’s shad, I’ll fish a shad-colored crankbait.
 You have to pay attention to these details if you want to get bit,” Tharp says.

 Thankfully, most lipless crankbait manufacturers offer a variety of sizes and colors.
 If you’re new to the body of water you’re fishing, do your research before you get there.
-Finding out what the bass eat on your body of water during this time of year, will allow you to choose the color and size of your crankbait accordingly, and it will also mean you’ll be catching more fish.
+Finding out what the bass eat on your body of water during this time of year will allow you to choose the color and size of your crankbait accordingly, and it will also mean you’ll be catching more fish.